MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/azure-devops.md

 ## Step 3 - List work items

-Now we'll use [GetQueryResultsV2](/connectors/visualstudioteamservices/#get-query-results) action for the Azure DevOps connector to list all work items for the selected query.
-This will bind the gallery to the data source.
+Now we use [GetQueryResultsV2](/connectors/visualstudioteamservices/#get-query-results) action for the Azure DevOps connector to list all work items for the selected query.
+This binds the gallery to the data source.

 1. Insert another blank vertical gallery, and place it on the right-side of the existing gallery.